NethermindEth/Forta-Agents/Pancakeswap-Agents/LargeLPTokenDepositWithdraw/README.md

 Describe each of the type of alerts fired by this agent

+- CAKE-1
+  - Fired when a transaction contains a Deposit above the threshold
+  - Severity is always set to "info"
+  - Type is always set to "info"
-- FORTA-1
+- CAKE-2
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Fired when a transaction contains a Withdrawal above the threshold
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "info"
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Type is always set to "info"
-  - Mention any other type of metadata fields included with this alert

 ## Test Data